paula-uxengineer/debounce/README.md

 Error handling: Ensure proper error handling for scenarios where debounce is applied to critical functions or operations.

+To use the searchbar introduce the same element on data.json

 ## :rocket: Why Debounce?

 Debouncing is a valuable technique in scenarios where you need to handle user input or events that may occur rapidly or frequently.
 Here are some reasons why debounce is beneficial: